bullioncapital/developer-exercise/README.md

 * currently some npm issue starting the server and loading the data to the table.
 * once the mionor issue resolved `docker composer up` command should get it up and running an the api host will be `http://localhost/getstats`.
+* please refer to section `Start server and Loading data into mongodb docker` for testing the service.

 ### JSON schema validation

 JSON schema validation is implementation for demondstrated on 'src/lib/getStats.ts: 12,13'.
 JSON schema is `resources/schema/statsRequest.json`.
 For the validations VLC npm module is used.

+### loading CSV data to the mongo docker instance

+* Run `yarn db-up` to stand up the mongo server.
+* Run `yarn build` to compile the code.
+* Run `yarn load` to load the csv data to the database.

 ### interface